Why save water at home

 - Around 30% of water in an average household is used to flush the toilet.

 - So, why not take a shower instead of a bath?
 Watch out for power-showers though, they use as much water as a bath!
-For a free shower timer that will challenge you to only take 5 minutes, contact firstname.lastname@example.org (This offer is limited to NI Water customers only).
+For a free shower timer that will challenge you to only take 4 minutes, visit www.getwaterfit.co.uk and complete our online water audit to receive your free 4 minute timer and other water saving goodies.

 Water saving tips